aspnetboilerplate/aspnetboilerplate/doc/WebSite/EF-Core-MySql-Integration.md

  ```

 Some configuration and workaround are needed to use MySQL with ASP.NET Core and Entity Framework Core.
-There is no need to add any configuration for ABP.

 #### Configure connection string